-The fast-paced development of embedded systems and artificial intelligence (AI) in recent years has revolutionized the way we perceive the future.
+The fast-paced development of embedded systems and artificial intelligence (AI) in recent years has revolutionized how we perceive the future.
 From industrial automation to human implants to exploring deep space, technologies such as artificial intelligence, machine learning, embedded systems (ES), internet of things (IoT) and their combinations are opening new doors to unexplored frontiers.
 A colossal credit for this fast-paced technological development goes to the competitive global markets, pushing businesses to innovate and expand the envelope to remain ahead of the competition.

 In particular, this article will highlight the following topics: